3D scanning solutions

 summary

-What do you need to keep in mind when 3D scanning a room?
+Why would you scan a room, and what do you need to keep in mind when you do?
 First, it’s important to ensure the 3D room scanner you use is suited to the task.
-In this guide, we look at why you'd scan a room, how to do it, what the best room 3D scanner is, and what else you should be aware of.
+In this guide, we look at why you’d scan a room, how to do it, what the best room 3D scanner is, and what else you should be aware of.

 Scanner/s